 Shrimp

 Shrimp are not all created equal; the choices could be confusing or overwhelming.
-Options include fresh or frozen, head-on or already shelled with the head-off, brown, white, or pink, and various sizes.
-The right choice all comes down to your personal preference and the type of recipe you are making.
+Options include fresh or frozen, head-on or already shelled (with or without the head), brown, white, or pink, and various sizes.
+The right choice ultimately comes down to your personal preference and the type of recipe you’re making.

 - Fresh or Frozen?
 Don’t be fooled into thinking you are getting shrimp that just arrived off the fishmonger’s boat.
-Most shrimp is frozen at sea before being delivered to the distributor or retailer.
-So when you see the display that says “fresh,” it likely isn’t.
+Most shrimp are frozen at sea before being delivered to the distributor or retailer.
+So, when you see the display that says “fresh,” it’s likely not.
 So buy your favorite shrimp, even if it is frozen.

 - How to defrost frozen shrimp?
 You can defrost shrimp in the refrigerator overnight or quickly in a cold water bath for 25-30 minutes.
 Change out the water every 7-10 minutes.